NoahBurkholder/wiki-noah/git.md

 ### Repository Protocol

-We try to use a standardized setup in our projects - most notably two special branches:
+I try to use a standardized setup in our projects - characterized by its two special branches:

 #### Master branch
-* The repository will by default have a master branch where **NO WORK SHOULD EVER BE DONE EVER**
+* The repository will by default have a master branch where *no work should ever be done.* I'm a bad boy so in the wiki-noah repo I just edit directly on master, but you won't want to do this in a field environment.
-* The master branch will only be pushed to with version of the project which are ready for release, these pushes will come from the 'develop' branch
+* The master branch will only be pushed to with version of the project which are ready for release, these pushes will come from the 'develop' branch.

 #### Develop branch
-* You will need to create this develop branch before you start working on the project
+* You will need to create this develop branch before you start working on the project.
-* Once you have the repo cloned on you machine, open gitbash in the project folder which has the .git folder (not inside the .git folder itself)
+* Once you have the repo cloned on you machine, open Git Bash in the project folder which has the .git folder. `Right Click > Git Bash Here`.
+Don't do this INSIDE your .git folder because it won't recognize this as a repository.
-* Type `git checkout -b develop` and hit enter to create the develop branch off of master
+* Type `git checkout -b develop` and hit enter to create the develop branch off of master.
-* Type `git push -u origin master` and hit enter which allows your local work to be pushed back to the online repo
+* Type `git push -u origin master` and hit enter which allows your local work to be pushed back to the online repo.

 ### Feature/Issue Branching Methodology

-We try to use Feature Branching or Issue Branching, which are terms used to describe opening branches for each individual feature or issue.
+I try to use Feature Branching or Issue Branching, which are terms used to describe opening branches for each individual feature or issue.
 Those branches are then merged to the `development branch`, where any conflicts and compatibilities are reconciled.
 Issue branches should be branched off of the `develop` branch using the following procedure:

-* From the boards page of gitlab `gitlab.com/virtro/[projectName]/boards` right-click on the issue title that requires a new branch and open in a new tab
-* Click the drop down arrow from beside the 'Create Merge Request' button
-* Instead of 'Create Merge Request Branch', select 'Create Branch'
-* In the 'Branch Name' field give a forshortened description of the issue (1 to 3 words), with words separated by dashes, all lower case (eg. 177-new-leaderboard).
-The number is the associated issue ticket number which found on Gitlab.
-* In the 'Source' field, type `develop`
-* You can now use `git fetch` to discover the new branch and then `git checkout [branchName]` the new branch to work on it

-Once an issue is solved or a feature completed, the branch should be merged back into `master`. ([See Merging](#merging)).
+* On your Git host of choice - GitHub or GitLab - there should be an "Issues" section attached to your repo.
+* Access the Issues tab and create a new issue.
+Once completed it should have a number associated with it.
+* You can now create your new branch.
+GitLab even lets you do this directly from GitLab and your Issue ticket.
+* Give your branch a name corrosponding to the issue or feature you're implementing.
+Ex. `this-wiki-sucks` formatted as in the example.
+* If you want to get super fancy and professional, add the issue number to the front, i.e. `1-this-wiki-sucks`.
+Again, GitLab does this by default from the web interface.
+* Begin work on the branch as per normal.
+* When the work is finished, merge back into the `development` branch.
+* Finally, if the development branch is clean, stable, and ready for a submission, merge with `master`.

 ### Resolving Conflicts Manually